 How Do These Windows Compare in Strength?

-Replacing your windows can be a considerable expense.
+Replacing windows in Downers Grove, Des Plaines, Naperville and other areas in Illinois can be a considerable expense.
 Understandably, you want an investment that will last for years.

 In general, double-hung windows are more durable than casements because their moving parts are a single panel, while casements have two panels connected together with hinges.
 These hinges can mean there’s a weak spot.
 However, this doesn’t mean that casement windows aren’t strong enough for regular use.